 Unfortunately, this bad “habit” can be addictive.
 The more times a child cuts to relieve emotional pain, the more she’ll feel the urge to do it again.
 That’s why it’s important to get help early.
 Experts say that if you can get help before the cutter has performed 10 self-harming acts, the treatment is significantly easier.
 After that, it’s no longer just a behavior but a real addiction.

-Cutting can also be copy-cat behavior inspired by YouTube videos that show other girls cutting.
+Cutting can also be copy-cat behavior inspired by YouTube videos that show other kids cutting.
 These videos have the effect of making self-injuring behavior seem normal and therefore encouraging it.

 What Puts a Child at Risk for Cutting?